Search

 The latest trends combine edge computing with on-device Machine Learning; a method also called Edge AI.
 Moving AI processing from the cloud to edge devices makes it possible to run machine learning everywhere, combining IoT and AI to create scalable computer vision applications.

 In the following, we will list some of the most significant AI vision applications in agriculture.
-Given the recent technological advances, we expect to see many more use cases and large-scale computer vision applications in the near future.
+Given the recent technological advances, we expect to see many more use cases and large-scale computer vision applications soon.

 Best Applications of Computer Vision in Agriculture